 Zooming in on the automobile market in the U.S., it’s interesting to see that some of the largest auto manufacturers are legacy companies that virtually founded the industry in this country.
 Others are foreign automobile companies that also have thrived in the U.S. consumer market.

-Here are the top 10 largest vehicle makers in the U.S. by their market share during the first half of 2022:
+Here are the top 10 largest vehicle makers in the U.S. by their 2022 market share:

 General Motors was established in 1908, in Detroit, by William C. Durant — and the company has remained headquartered there ever since and has managed to keep its status as the country’s largest automaker.
 The company currently employs around 94K employees in the U.S. alone and operates factories in eight countries.
 General Motors has announced plans to end the production and sale of cars with internal combustion engines by 2035, showing, once more, that it keeps up with the times and stays relevant in a competitive market.